 Humanist ceremonies help people mark these major life events in a way that is personal, sincere, and honest but without the need for prayers or hymns.

 I am proud to be one of the 400+ celebrants trained and accredited by Humanists UK.
 We provide unique, personal, non-religious ceremonies and work collaboratively with couples and families to ensure together we create scripts that are meaningful and sincere.

-I conduct humanist weddings and namings ceremonies and I’m happy to have a no-obligation chat to see if I’d be a good fit for the ceremony you’re planning.
+I conduct humanist weddings, namings and funeral ceremonies and I’m happy to have a no-obligation chat to see if I’d be a good fit for the ceremony you’re planning.